 2. HASC Chairman Thornberry, 1/28/18, Subject: Updated NDAA Defense Acquisition Reform - Earned Value

 Links to and excerpts from the letters are at http://www.pb-ev.com/acquisition-reform.html .

 Additional information is in two articles in Defense AT&L: http://www.pb-ev.com/articles-and-tutorial.html

 · "Earned Value Management Acquisition Reform", Nov.
 2010

 · "A Contract Requirement Rule for Program Managers," Nov.
 2015

 An excerpt from the 2015 article follows:

-The needs of the PM that are covered by the PMBOK® Guide but absent in ANSI-748 include:
+The needs of the PM that are covered by the PMBOK® Guide but absent in EIA-748 include:

 · technical or product baseline